+The aim of this unit is to develop a fundamental grasp of the concepts related to heat transfer.
+These phenomena are ubiquitous in mechanical engineering so a good understanding of them is essential for students to confidently progress to the higher stages of learning and in their future engineering career.
 This unit builds on material presented in KNE213 Thermal and Fluid Engineering covering more advanced topics in energy transfer and conversion.
 This provides students a broad range of industrial engineering thermal systems, with an emphasis placed on distinguishing between energy quality and quantity.
 This is pre-requisite for the unit KNE454 core unit in mechanical engineering.

 |College of Sciences and Engineering

 School of Engineering

-|Available as student elective?||No|
+|Available as an elective?

 - International students